Dollar General (NYSE:DG) Rating Lowered to Market Perform at BMO Capital Markets

 Dollar General Announces Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, July 19th.
-Investors of record on Tuesday, July 5th were paid a $0.55 dividend.
+The firm also recently declared a quarterly dividend, which was paid on Tuesday, July 19th.
+Stockholders of record on Tuesday, July 5th were given a $0.55 dividend.
 The ex-dividend date of this dividend was Friday, July 1st.
-This represents a $2.20 annualized dividend and a dividend yield of 0.85%.
-Dollar General’s dividend payout ratio is 22.56%.
+This represents a $2.20 dividend on an annualized basis and a dividend yield of 0.85%.
+Dollar General’s payout ratio is 22.56%.

-In related news, EVP Antonio Zuazo sold 2,999 shares of the business’s stock in a transaction on Friday, May 27th.
-The shares were sold at an average price of $227.43, for a total value of $682,062.57.
-Following the sale, the executive vice president now owns 9,491 shares of the company’s stock, valued at $2,158,538.13.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-In related news, EVP Antonio Zuazo sold 2,999 shares of the business’s stock in a transaction on Friday, May 27th.
-The shares were sold at an average price of $227.43, for a total value of $682,062.57.
-Following the sale, the executive vice president now owns 9,491 shares of the company’s stock, valued at $2,158,538.13.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, CAO Anita C. Elliott sold 5,000 shares of the company’s stock in a transaction on Friday, June 24th.
-The shares were sold at an average price of $247.11, for a total transaction of $1,235,550.00.
+In related news, CAO Anita C. Elliott sold 5,000 shares of Dollar General stock in a transaction that occurred on Friday, June 24th.
+The shares were sold at an average price of $247.11, for a total value of $1,235,550.00.
+Following the transaction, the chief accounting officer now directly owns 16,279 shares of the company’s stock, valued at $4,022,703.69.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other Dollar General news, Director Patricia Filikrushel sold 5,289 shares of the business’s stock in a transaction on Tuesday, May 31st.
+The shares were sold at an average price of $221.59, for a total transaction of $1,171,989.51.
+Following the sale, the director now owns 22,793 shares of the company’s stock, valued at $5,050,700.87.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, CAO Anita C. Elliott sold 5,000 shares of the business’s stock in a transaction on Friday, June 24th.
+The stock was sold at an average price of $247.11, for a total transaction of $1,235,550.00.
 Following the sale, the chief accounting officer now directly owns 16,279 shares in the company, valued at approximately $4,022,703.69.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 13,288 shares of company stock valued at $3,089,602 over the last 90 days.
+Insiders have sold 13,288 shares of company stock valued at $3,089,602 over the last three months.
 0.73% of the stock is owned by insiders.

-A number of hedge funds have recently added to or reduced their stakes in DG.
-Norges Bank bought a new stake in Dollar General in the fourth quarter worth approximately $547,860,000.
-Capital International Investors grew its stake in Dollar General by 20.1% in the first quarter.
-Capital International Investors now owns 8,619,276 shares of the company’s stock valued at $1,919,292,000 after acquiring an additional 1,442,731 shares during the period.
-FMR LLC grew its stake in Dollar General by 25.5% in the second quarter.
-FMR LLC now owns 7,002,653 shares of the company’s stock valued at $1,718,731,000 after acquiring an additional 1,424,310 shares during the period.
-Capital World Investors grew its stake in Dollar General by 8.8% in the first quarter.
-Capital World Investors now owns 16,878,089 shares of the company’s stock valued at $3,757,569,000 after acquiring an additional 1,369,299 shares during the period.
-Finally, AKO Capital LLP acquired a new stake in Dollar General in the first quarter valued at approximately $191,558,000.
-94.86% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Global Assets Advisory LLC bought a new stake in shares of Dollar General in the second quarter worth $519,000.
+Salem Investment Counselors Inc. grew its stake in shares of Dollar General by 62.1% in the second quarter.
+Salem Investment Counselors Inc. now owns 261 shares of the company’s stock worth $64,000 after purchasing an additional 100 shares during the last quarter.
+National Pension Service grew its stake in shares of Dollar General by 8.5% in the second quarter.
+National Pension Service now owns 385,830 shares of the company’s stock worth $94,698,000 after purchasing an additional 30,228 shares during the last quarter.
+First Republic Investment Management Inc. grew its stake in shares of Dollar General by 52.6% in the second quarter.
+First Republic Investment Management Inc. now owns 224,005 shares of the company’s stock worth $54,980,000 after purchasing an additional 77,237 shares during the last quarter.
+Finally, Atlas Capital Advisors LLC bought a new stake in shares of Dollar General in the second quarter worth $32,000.
+Institutional investors own 94.86% of the company’s stock.

 Dollar General Company Profile